roundcopy/pulent-2022/src/pages/posts/how-i-wrote-a-book-last-night-unleashing-the-power-of-ai.md

 > "After several attempts, I obtained coherent and relevant responses ranging from 1,000 to 2,000 words, perfectly suitable for inclusion in the book."

-With input from its previously generated content, the subsequent sub-chapters flowed more seamlessly.
+The subsequent sub-chapters flowed more seamlessly with input from its previously generated content.
 Here the 16k window of 3.5-turbo was crucial.

-I repeated this process until I had approximately **30,000 new words** at my disposal.
+I repeated this process until I had approximately **30,000 new words**.

 ## The Final Push

-Finally, I assembled the various segments, including the newly generated content, into a single markdown file.
+Finally, I assembled the segments into a single markdown file, including the newly generated content.
 The accumulated word count had now reached an impressive **40,000 words**.

+I reran it with Claude, experimenting with prompts for more feedback.

 Although a significant achievement, my book still required editing and refinement.

 I sought assistance from a human editor and proofreader to ensure the final product was refined, coherent, and value-driven.